awheeler294/resume/resume.md

 ###### June 2022 - Oct 2023 | Remote

 - Embedded development in Rust for the Weber Connect smart grilling platform
 - Developed software responsible for communicating with mobile apps and backend servers, running on-device UI, and running the grill's cooking logic, including executing user-selected cook programs.
 - Interfaced with an underlying system layer for hardware control, as well as directly interfacing with device drivers written in C via Rust's Foreign Function Interface.
-- Developed firmware for STM32 and ESP32s3 microcontrollers
-- Wrote code for a highly resource-constrained environment on the STM32, without access to the standard library or an allocator
-- Developed for a full-featured, multithreaded platform on the ESP32
 - Designed systems for high reliability in adverse conditions with unreliable network connectivity (outdoor grilling)
 - Created flexible interfaces and APIs that can be easily updated as features are added

 ###### Projects: